TexasInstruments/edgeai-tensorlab/README.md

 Enabling CUDA GPU support inside a docker environment requires several additional steps.
 Please follow the instructions given in: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html

+Once CUDA is installed, you will be able to model training much faster.

-## Model deployment
+## Step 7: Model deployment
 The compiled model has all the side information required to run the model on our Edge AI StarterKit EVM and SDK.
-- Purchase the Edge AI StarterKit EVM and download the Edge AI StarterKit SDK to use our model deployment tools.
+- Purchase the Edge AI StarterKit EVM and download the [Edge AI StarterKit SDK](https://github.com/TexasInstruments/edgeai/blob/master/readme_sdk.md) to use our model deployment tools.
 - For more information, see this link: https://www.ti.com/edgeai